Let’s talk about some prayer journal ideas! Here are some of the things we’ll discuss:

 One of the greatest ways for us to effect change within our circumstances and relationships is by talking to God about them.
 Strategic prayer is a powerful way for us to involve God’s kingdom work in and among our lives and the lives of others.

 Having a place to write down specific prayer points is crucial for praying strategically.
-Here are some ideas for how to make a prayer binder at home.
+Here are some ideas for how to make a prayer journal at home.

 Why I love letter size